soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/security-dashboard.md

 |---------|---------|
 |EOP but not Office 365 ATP     |Malicious email that was detected and blocked by EOP<br> See [Threat Protection Status report (EOP)](view-email-security-reports.md#threat-protection-status-report-new).| |
 |Office 365 ATP |Malicious content and malicious email detected and blocked by EOP and Office 365 ATP<br>Aggregated count of unique email messages with malicious content blocked by the anti-malware engine, [zero-hour auto purge](zero-hour-auto-purge.md), and ATP features (including [Safe Links](atp-safe-links.md), [Safe Attachments](atp-safe-attachments.md), and [ATP anti-phishing](atp-anti-phishing.md)).<br>See [Threat Protection Status report (ATP)](view-reports-for-atp.md#threat-protection-status-report). |

+To view or access the Threat Protection Status widget, you must have permissions to view Advanced Threat Protection reports.
+To learn more, see [What permissions are needed to view the ATP reports?](view-reports-for-atp.md#what-permissions-are-needed-to-view-the-atp-reports).

 ## Global Weekly Threat Detections